Disability Knowledge Community

 - Advocate for equitable practices and policies that foster participation for individuals with disabilities.

 - Create professional development opportunities and produce scholarly articles surrounding disability identity, accessibility, equity and inclusion.

 Volunteers are critical to the continued success of the Disability Knowledge Community.
 We are constantly on the lookout for new and exciting content from members to create resources and engage our members in educaiton and outreach opportunties.

 Regional Leadership Opportunities: We are seeking Regional reps to lead DKC initiatives and share resources about disability inclusion in higher education.
 Region Reps make the collaboration in NASPA work effectively.
 To apply, visit Volunteer Central section of the NASPA website: https://www.naspa.org/volunteer.
-The following positions are open until Oct 9th:
+The following Regional Rep positions are currently vacant: